Skip to content

 Data Security

 We’re also very serious about privacy concerns, so we prioritized complying with HIPAA, CJIS, and FINRA regulations.
-Further, our transcribers sign confidentiality/non-disclosure agreements before starting work for us.
+Furthermore, our transcribers sign confidentiality and non-disclosure agreements before commencing work for us.
 Finally, they undergo extensive screening, testing, and criminal background checks before onboarding.

 If you need a deposition summary, these cost $2.50 a page.
-If you need both deposition transcription and summaries, we have a package starting at $2.25/page and $2.50 per audio minute.
+If you need both deposition transcription and summaries, we offer a package starting at $2.25 per page and $2.50 per audio minute.

 Regardless, we’ll let you know exactly what you’re paying before we start the project, so there will be no ugly surprises when it comes to billing time.